A group of school-leavers: free at last, ready to party, expectations high.

 The Brink is a raw, powerful novel that pulls no punches in its authentic exploration of masculinity, sexuality, mental health, drug and alcohol use, relationships and sex.
 Holden Sheppard takes the teenage experience to the next level.

-First edition cover image of The Brink
+Cover image of The Brink

 Purchase The Brink: